 Site Communication Poster – A PDF version of the monthly infographic if you would like to display it at your workplace.

-Sign-In Sheets – Please complete this form when completing PPE training and turn-in to the appropriate point of contact as a record of training.
+Sign-In Sheets – Please complete this form when completing Winter Weather Preparedness training and turn-in to the appropriate point of contact as a record of training.

-What’s next? – Use this QR code for yourself AND share it amongst everyone on your team for additional safety resources based on the theme PPE.
+What’s next? – Use this QR code for yourself AND share it amongst everyone on your team for additional safety resources based on the theme Winter Weather Preparedness.
 Look for Interactive resources, recommendations for phone apps, checklists, handouts, and more.
 Check it out!